cristh18/ArticGallery/README.md

 ## Architecture

 The project is developed using Kotlin and adheres to the MVVM (Model-View-ViewModel) architectural pattern.
-It incorporates Hilt for dependency injection, Retrofit for handling network requests, Compose for constructing views, WorkflowManager for scheduling push notifications, and Timber for logging purposes.
+It incorporates Hilt for dependency injection, Retrofit for handling network requests, Compose for constructing views, WorkManager for scheduling push notifications, and Timber for logging purposes.

 ![App architecture](https://developer.android.com/static/topic/libraries/architecture/images/mad-arch-overview.png)